-Back arrangements, etc.) needs to be considered in light of the specific project and the consequences of each financing strategy.

-- V. The City will continue to fund post-employment liabilities on a "pay-as-you-go" or cash basis as the expense is paid out. - VI.
-The City will strive to maintain a General Fund Reserve (including the Charter required reserve), equal to not less than 30% of the budget. - VII.
-The City will maintain adequate cash, not less than the claims payable, in each self-insurance Internal Service Fund. - VIII.
-The City will not leverage borrowed money for purposes of increased investment return nor to increase its borrowing capacity. - IX.
-The City will strive to pay competitive market level compensation to its employees. - X. The City will continue to comply with all the requirements of Generally Accepted Accounting Principles. - XI.
+- IV.
+The City will continue to fund all City governmental capital improvements on a "pay-as-you-go" or cash basis, but recognize that there may be times when an alternate financing strategy may be appropriate.
+Each strategy (General Obligation Bonds, Certificates of Participation, and Lease-Back arrangements, etc.) needs to be considered in light of the specific project and the consequences of each financing strategy. - V. The City will continue to fund post-employment liabilities on a "pay-as-you-go" or cash basis as the expense is paid out. - VI.
+The City will maintain adequate cash, not less than the claims payable, in each self-insurance Internal Service Fund. - VII.
+The City will not leverage borrowed money for purposes of increased investment return nor to increase its borrowing capacity. - VIII.
+The City will continue to comply with all the requirements of Generally Accepted Accounting Principles (GAAP) and Governmental Accounting Standards Board (GASB) statements.
+GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions, recommends an adoption of a formal comprehensive fund balance policy to serve as the framework upon which consistent operations may be built and sustained. - A. Non-spendable Fund Balance At the end of each fiscal year, the City will report the portion of the fund balance that is not in spendable form as Non-spendable Fund Balance on the financial statements. - B. Restricted Fund Balance The restricted fund balances are restricted for specific purposes by third parties or legislative action. - C. Committed Fund Balance The committed fund balances include amounts that can be used only for specific purposes determined by the formal action of the City Council, as they are the highest level of decision-making authority.
+Council must have at least a 3 to 2 vote to pass a resolution for the specific purpose.
+These committed amounts cannot be used for any other purpose unless the City Council remove or change the specified use through the same type of formal action taken to establish the commitment. - D. Assigned Fund Balances Comprised of amounts intended to be used by the City for specific purposes but are not restricted or committed. - E. Unassigned General Fund, Fund Balance The City will strive to maintain a General Fund Reserve (including the Charter required reserve) of 35% and not less than 30% of the budget. - IX.
 The City will continue to recognize equipment replacement needs and will set aside money into Internal Service Funds for all General Fund equipment on an annual basis.
 The Fleet/Equipment Management Fund will continue to fund for the replacement of governmental mobile equipment.
-Effective July 1, 2010, the City restructured the Information Services Department (ISD) and established the ISD Infrastructure Fund to fund and facilitate the replacement of all technology equipment supported by the ISD Department. - XII.
-The City will pursue cost recovery for services funded by governmental funds incorporating defined budgets, specific goals, and measurable milestones. - XIII.
-The City will pursue collection activities that will yield the highest amount of revenue that is due to the City while minimizing the costs incurred to do so. - XIV.
+Effective July 1, 2010, the City restructured the Information Services Department (ISD) and established the ISD Infrastructure Fund to fund and facilitate the replacement of all technology equipment supported by the ISD Department. - X. The City will pursue cost recovery for services funded by governmental funds incorporating defined budgets, specific goals, and measurable milestones.

+- XI.
+The City will pursue collection activities that will yield the highest amount of revenue that is due to the City while minimizing the costs incurred to do so. - XII.
 The City will continue to maintain an Investment Committee with the primary purpose of serving in an advisory role.
-The Investment Committee will function under their own prescribed procedures as defined by their adopted charter. - XV.
+The Investment Committee will function under their own prescribed procedures as defined by their adopted charter. - XIII.
 The City will continue to maintain an Audit Committee whose primary purpose is to serve in an advisory role.
 The Audit Committee will function under its own prescribed procedures as defined by its adopted charter.